pipixin321/GlanceVAD/README.md

   </p>

 ## 🆕:Updates
+- (2025-03-21) GlanceVAD is accepted by ICME2025 (IEEE International Conference on Multimedia & Expo 2025) !
 - (2024-12-02) Code and annotations are available now.
 - (2024-03-08) Comming soon.

 ## 📖:Preparation